MealCraft/PSPDFKit/README.md

 the following process:

 - [x] 1.
 Create a clean Github repository

+- [ ] Make a small devcontainer for a flask container application

 - [ ] 2.
 Write a very basic HTTP web server application that simply listens on a port and prints “Hello from PSPDFKit Engineer!”
 Nothing fancy or complicated.
 This doesn’t need to be done from memory, it’s not a test of your development technique per se but rather a